Moving Forward with Telehealth in Physical Therapy

 This Webinar is scheduled for May 22, 2018 - 1:00 - 2:00 p.m.
 (EST)

 WEBINAR FORMAT!
-The prerecording will be made available 2-3 weeks in advance - you will receive an email notice.
+The prerecording is now available.
 You must review this and be prepared to interact with the presenters during the live session on May 22nd.
 The recorded content will not be replayed during the live Q and A session on May 22nd.
 Please prepare a few questions for the live session and email them directly to: email@example.com no later than May 18th using the subject line: "Questions for May 22nd Webinar". **Please do not call or email Member Services.**

 Using telehealth in physical therapy has potential to demonstrate cost savings, effectiveness, and patient satisfaction.
 However, the use of telehealth has been stalled by licensure, regulatory, and payment barriers.
 Moving forward, implementation of the interstate physical therapy licensure compact and federal telehealth initiatives represent opportunities for the profession.
 This webinar will describe current telehealth practices in physical therapy in order for you to implement future possibilities for your practice in the digital age.

 Michael Billings, PT, DHSc, MS, CEEAA is president of Infinity Rehab, a contract therapy company serving older adults in over 225 locations throughout the western US.
 He has used telehealth for remote supervision of PTAs and speech-language pathologists for over 8 years and coauthored an article on telehealth use in skilled nursing.
 He has been a member of the American Telemedicine Association since 2013 and a member of the Frontiers in Rehabilitation Science and Technology (FiRST) Council of APTA since its inception.
 Billings seeks novel ways of using telehealth in value-based payment models and for supporting knowledge translation.